gindiehl/la-dance-co/README.md

 # Linda Austin Dance

 This <a href="https://angular.io/">angular4</a> application tracks and manages artists involved in projects by choreographer <a href="https://pwnw-pdx.org/linda-austin-dance/">Linda Austin</a>.
-An administrator can log in to create, edit and remove artists on projects.
-All information is stored in a <a href="https://firebase.google.com/">firebase</a> database.
+An administrator can log in to create, edit, remove & filter artists by role on  projects.
+All information is dynamically stored in a <a href="https://firebase.google.com/">firebase</a> database.

 ### Installation/ Usage
 _note: to run this locally you'll need an account with firebase_

 * Clone this repo
 * Navigate to the locally cloned repo `$ cd la-dance`
+* Run `$ apm install atom-typescript`
 * Run `$ npm install`
 * Run `$ bower install`
+* Run `$ bower install bootstrap --save`

 _dance around & thank <a href="http://seanpierce.us/">Sean</a> for detailing these instructions_